Raorchestes coonoorensis: Description

 Raorchestes coonoorensis is a small frog.
 Only males have been collected; the five males in the type series measure 20.7–23.8 mm in snout–vent length.
 Snout is long (longer than horizontal diameter of the eye) and tympanum is rather distinct.
 Body is slender and hind-limbs are relatively long.
 Hands have no webbing but have lateral dermal fringes; toes are slightly webbed.
 Dorsum bears spinular projections, and much of the dorsal surfaces are shagreened with some granular projections.
 Upper eyelids are shagreened with some prominent horny spinules, and sides of head are shagreened with prominent tubercles.
 Dorsum is light-reddish brown, grey, or light-grey, with a light black stripe between the eyes and a pair of brown concave stripes running from behind the eye to the vent.
 Loreal and tympanic regions are dark-brownish black, and upper and lower jaws have brownish bands alternating with light grey.
 Both fore and hind-limbs have dark-brownish cross bands.
 Ventral side is grey with variable-sized dark-brown specks; hands and feet are greyish.

 Habitat and conservation

 Raorchestes coonoorensis is known from an Eucalyptus plantation and neighbouring disturbed forest.
 All individuals were collected on leaves, 1–1.5 m above the ground, during rain in the late evening.

 It is locally abundant and seems to tolerate some habitat modification; it might also occur more widely than currently known.
-Thus, despite its limited known range, it is not considered threatened.
+It has been observed in disturbed forest and near a eucalyptus plantation.
+This frog can be harmed by pesticides and tourism.